Public Digital Domain Home

 PDD does not ask organisations to respect your rights.
 It makes violating them structurally impossible.

 There is no consent banner here because there is no undeclared collection happening.
 There is no opt-out because there is no default-on.
 Nothing moves until it clears.
 Nothing clears until it is declared.
-Declaration is not a courtesy — it is the only path through.
+Declaration is not a courtesy.
+It is the only path through.

 The rights GDPR and CCPA describe are not features you have to invoke here.
 They are the architecture.

-| Right | Under GDPR / CCPA | In PDD |
+Right Under GDPR / CCPA In PDD

-| Know what is collected | You can request a disclosure.
-The organisation must respond within a set timeframe. | Every piece of data we store is visible to you in The Hall.
-Your browsing history, your folders, your contracts — all accessible at any time.
-No request needed. |
+Know what is collected You can request a disclosure.
+The organisation must respond within a set timeframe.
+Every piece of data we store is visible to you in The Hall.
+Your browsing history, your folders, your contracts, all accessible at any time.
+No request needed.

-| Delete your data | You can request deletion.
+Delete your data You can request deletion.
 Exceptions apply.
-Compliance varies. | Your data is stored on our servers.
-You can delete your account and all associated data at any time from Settings — your browsing history, folders, messages, and identity records.
-Deletion is immediate; no request to submit, no waiting period.
-Records of contracts you completed are kept as proof the agreement existed and was honoured — not your browsing data, just the receipt. |
+Compliance varies.
+Your data is stored on our servers.
+You delete your account from Settings, no request to file, no third party to ask.
+Deletion completes once any open contract has cancelled or settled, and then the server destroys your browsing history, folders, messages, and identity records.
+The settlement records of contracts you completed are kept as proof the agreement existed and was honoured, the financial receipt, not your browsing data.

-| Opt out of sale | You must actively opt out.
-The default is collection. | Nothing is sold without a signed contract.
+Opt out of sale You must actively opt out.
+The default is collection.
+Nothing is sold without a signed contract.
 The default is silence.
-Engagement requires your explicit action. |
+Engagement requires your explicit action.

-| Withdraw consent | You can withdraw consent.
-Processing already done may stand. | You can cancel at any point before delivery.
+Withdraw consent You can withdraw consent.
+Processing already done may stand.
+You can stop collection at any time by pausing or removing Envoy, and you can cancel any engagement before delivery.
 Cancellation voids the provisional contract.
 No data moves.
-No obligation attaches. |
+No obligation attaches.

-| Non-discrimination | Organisations cannot penalise you for exercising rights. | Refusal carries no consequence.
-No record of refusal is kept that could be used against you. |
+Non-discrimination Organisations cannot penalise you for exercising rights.
+Refusal carries no consequence.
+No record of your refusal is shared with organisations or used against you; a block is your own private control, visible only to you.

-| Compensation | Not a right under GDPR or CCPA.
-The law does not require payment for use. | Compensation is the point.
+Compensation Not a right under GDPR or CCPA.
+The law does not require payment for use.
+Compensation is the point.
 Every cleared engagement carries a declared settlement obligation.
-You are paid for what you deliver. |
+You are paid for what you deliver.

+Public Digital Domain is operated by Coldbridge LLC (California), the data controller.
 PDD operates within the legal framework of GDPR and CCPA where applicable.
 We store personal data including browsing history, account information, and contract records.
 All of this data is visible to you, exportable, and deletable from within The Hall.

 If you are a resident of the European Economic Area or California and have questions about your rights under those laws, you may contact us directly.
 For full details on what we store and how, see our Privacy Policy.